 came from a household with an average annual income of $27,692 and 4.7 people in the home;

 identified as a Person of Color (93%);

 and was enrolled in at least 1 AP class (70%).

 What are the requirements for a student to become a mentee?

 An eligible student:

-Qualifies for free or reduced lunch.
+qualifies for free or reduced lunch under the federal guidelines;

-Maintains an overall grade point average of 3.0 or higher.
+maintains an overall grade point average of 3.0 or higher;

 What are the requirements for students to stay with the Minds Matter program?

 Minds Matter requires its mentees to attend 80% of sessions held throughout the school year and maintain a 3.0 GPA.
 Additionally, all mentees must commit to attending college-immersion summer programs before their Junior and Senior years (program lengths vary from 2 to 6 weeks).